 Modern audiences might be put off by this movie.
 First and foremost, much of the cast is in yellowface and the Japanese themselves are often depicted in crude stereotypes.
 Indeed, the lobby cards luridly promised audiences they would “KNOW THE WORST ABOUT THE JAPS!”
 However, this was typical of the time and Behind the Rising Sun is one of the very few movies made during the war that actually argues that there are some decent Japanese people.

 I cannot stress how rare this is among wartime films.
 Almost every single movie made during the war years painted Japanese a uniformly deceitful, treacherous, and cruel race, a notch above monsters.
 While many films painted the Germans in a negative light, there were some Germans who retained their humanity by being anti-Nazi.
 Since there was no Nazi equivalent in Japan, the portrayal of “good” Japanese is hard to find in these movies.

 This doesn’t excuse Behind the Rising Sun’s flaws but it does help the modern viewer understand the zeitgeist a little better.
-Based off a memoir by James R. Young, the book and film have virtually nothing to do with each other besides incorporating a few amusing anecdotes into the narrative.
+Based on a memoir by James R. Young, the book and film have virtually nothing to do with each other besides incorporating a few amusing anecdotes into the narrative.
 The movie opens with a prominent newspaper publisher, Reo Seki, receiving the ashes of his recently deceased son, Taro Seki.
 Narrated by Papa Seki, the movie flashes back to 1936, specifically the infamous 2-26 Incident.

 We witness the real-life assassination of Korekiyo Takahashi by an Army officer.
 Here’s the movie’s first indication that the Japanese aren’t an inherently evil race since Takahashi explicitly states that he wants “peace in Asia”.